1989 Tamil Nadu Legislative Assembly election

 The ninth legislative assembly election of Tamil Nadu was held on 21 January 1989.
-Dravida Munnetra Kazhagam (DMK) won the election and its leader M. Karunanidhi, became the Chief Minister.
+Dravida Munnetra Kazhagam (DMK) won the election and its leader M. Karunanidhi became the Chief Minister.
 It was his third term in office.
-The DMK was in power only for a short term, as it was dismissed on 31 January 1991 by the Indian Prime minister Chandra Shekhar using Article 356 (Otherwise) of the Indian Constitution.
+The DMK was in power only for a short term, as it was dismissed on 31 January 1991 by the Indian Prime minister Chandra Shekhar using Article 356 of the Indian Constitution.